saranya515/Api-python/README.md

     ip-address, user agent, installation date, device id.
     Here all the details are hardcoded.
-1. check registration table for device id, if there device is already registered, skip entire process.
+1. check registration table for device id, if there, device is already registered, skip entire process.
 2. else
-     generate fingerprint with user agent and ip address fetch excat window match value in minutes from database, scan clcks table with date range,
+     generate fingerprint with user agent and ip address <br />
+     fetch excat window match value in minutes from database, <br />
+     scan clcks table with date range, <br />
-        if there is an entry, found a matching click else go to next step
+        if there is an entry, found a matching click <br />
+        else go to next step
-3. startig fuzzy match,
+3. startig fuzzy match, <br />
-     fetch fuzzy window value,
+     fetch fuzzy window value, <br />
-     check clicks table with ip address and date range if match found,
+     check clicks table with ip address and date range <br />
+     if match found, <br />
-        found fuzzy match
+        found fuzzy match <br />
-     else
+     else <br />
         grouped as ORGANIC install